Hitachi Vantara has today at announced updates to the Hitachi Content Platform (HCP) portfolio at its partner and user conference NEXT 2018.

 Updates to Hitachi Content Platform Anywhere (HCP Anywhere) extend the boundaries of the digital workplace to deliver sync-based file services at the edge.
 HCP Anywhere allows organisations to replace traditional file servers with cloud file storage or cloud home directories.

-It extends file-sharing data services from core data centres to remote and branch offices and end-user devices.
+It extends file-sharing data services from core data centers to remote and branch offices and end-user devices.

 This improves both collaboration and productivity and enhances data protection against device failure, user error and attacks such as ransomware.